A 21st Century Electricity System

 Introduction

 The current regulatory and contractual framework is designed around a 20th century industry (baseload coal and nuclear, dispatchable gas, all other bits are add-ons).
-It is totally unfit for the 21st century as it:
+It is totally unfit to be called a 21st century electricity system, as it:

 • Is dominated by non-energy costs, which are escalating exponentially;